 Anyone with a contactless debit or credit card can use it to pay for travel in London.
 It’s ideal if you don’t have or want an Oyster card.
-Or if you run out of pay as you go credit.
+Or if you run out of pay as you go credit on your Oyster card.

 You need one contactless debit or credit card per person.
 You can’t pay for two or more people with one card.

-It’s £1.50 for one bus journey or for two bus journeys within one hour with a contactless card.
-If you use the buses all day, £4.50 is the maximum amount deducted from your card.
+It’s £1.75 for one bus journey or for unlimited bus journeys within one hour with a contactless card.
+If you use the buses all day, £5.25 is the maximum amount deducted from your card.

 Contactless weekly fares